Skip to main content

 Data lineage represents the complex set of relationships that exist among datasets within an ecosystem.
 Typically, a lineage solution has three basic elements:

-• Lineage metadata, which describes your datasets (tables in Snowflake, for example) and jobs (tasks in your DAG, for example).
+• Lineage metadata, which describes your datasets (tables in Snowflake or S3 buckets, for example) and jobs (tasks in your DAG, for example).

 • A lineage backend, which stores and processes lineage metadata.